Senior Honors Thesis Requirements and Procedures

 Students wishing to write a senior honors thesis in the department must demonstrate excellence in critical writing and the desire to explore a topic in depth through extensive research.
 In certain cases, traditional research methods may be supplemented by creative work, as long as that work is understood to be an organic part of the written thesis, and vice versa.

-The student should discuss her interest with a faculty member in the department, and work closely with him or her throughout the entire process.
+The student should discuss their interest with a faculty member in the department, and work closely with them throughout the entire process.
 Two additional readers should be included on the student's committee.

-By February 1 of her junior year, the student should submit a proposal to the chair of the department that includes the following:
+By February 1 of their junior year, the student should submit a proposal to the chair of the department that includes the following:

-- A brief explanation of why she wants to pursue an honors thesis.
+- A brief explanation of why they want to pursue an honors thesis.

 - A three-to-five page description of the thesis.
 This should include an introduction to the subject, a breakdown of chapters and their contents, a tentative schedule for completion of the work, and a preliminary bibliography.
 If additional research outside the College is required, this must also be detailed.